 Be aware of this so you don’t inadvertently send the wrong message to your visitors.

 5. Number of children/ages?

-People with children very often are looking for a church that has good kids programs.
+People with children are often looking for a church with good kids programs.

-Knowing how many children there are in a family, and their ages, can be useful information to have when sharing information about church sponsored events that target kids.
+Knowing how many children are in a family and their ages can be useful when sharing information about church-sponsored events that target kids.